jjvanzon/JJs-Reference-Architecture/api.md

 ### OneToManyRelationship

-*Bidirectional relationship management* allows for automatic synchronization of related properties in a parent-child relationship.
+*Bidirectional relationship synchronization* allows for automatic synchronization of related properties in a parent-child relationship.
 By setting the parent property, `product.Supplier = mySupplier`, the child collection, `mySupplier.Products`, will also be updated to include `myProduct`.

 This can be achieved through the use of classes such as [`ManyToOneRelationship`](https://www.nuget.org/packages/JJ.Framework.Business#onetomanyrelationship-manytoonerelationship) and [`OneToManyRelationship`](https://www.nuget.org/packages/JJ.Framework.Business#onetomanyrelationship-manytoonerelationship) from the [`JJ.Framework.Business`](#jj-framework-business) package, which can be used in various models: [rich](patterns.md#rich-models), [entity](patterns.md#entity), `API` or otherwise.